GrinlexGH/skylabs/README.md

 Requirements for build:
 * CMake
-* VulkanSDK
+* Vulkan SDK
 * MSVC, clang++ or gcc++

-For other dependencies use build_dependencies.sh script.
+For other libraries use `build_dependencies` script. **You must install all dependencies to build these libraries manually.**

 Discord: grinlex